david-andrew/dewy-lang/resources/syntax_quirks.md

 ## modifiable constants
 - `i`, `j`, `k` //should have a warning when trying to use them with numbers if they've been redefined
+- all language-defined units, e.g. `kg`, `m`, `s`, `N`, `Pa`, etc.
+    - for user defined constants, it will be up to the user if they want them to be modifiable, shadowable, or permanent